zbraiterman/security-community/sast-intro.md

 A [vulnerability](https://owasp.org/www-community/vulnerabilities/) is a hole or a weakness in an application that allows an attacker to cause harm to the stakeholders of an application.

-## Discovering Web App Vulnerabilities
+## Discovering New Web App Vulnerabilities

 ## What they scan